cncf/servicedesk/README.md

 Head to the [Service Desk](https://cncfservicedesk.atlassian.net/servicedesk/customer/portal/1/user/login) web site and try to login, if you can't find an account, email <info@cncf.io> and one will be created for you.

-#### I am a Kubernetes SIG chair and I don't have a ServiceDesk account
+#### I am a Kubernetes SIG chair and I don't have a Service Desk account

 The CNCF ServiceDesk policy for Kubernetes community is defined at [Kubernetes Steering repo](https://github.com/kubernetes/steering/blob/master/service-desk.md).

-### I changed my email and lost my servicedesk access.
+### I changed my email and lost my Service Desk access.
 What can I do to get it back?

 Email <info@cncf.io> and one will be created for you.